Amirnlz/flutter_persian_calendar/README.md

 ## Customization

-You can change colors and textStyle and height and width of items  in `PersianCalendarTheme` here is a customized lightTheme:
+You can change colors, textStyle, and the height and width of items in `PersianCalendarTheme`.
+Here is a customized lightTheme:

 ```dart
 PersianCalendarTheme(